CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 {{%notice note%}}

-Auto BGP configuration is only avalible using NCLU.
-If you want to use `vtysh` configuration, BPG ASN must be configured.</br>
+Auto BGP configuration is only available using NCLU.
+If you want to use `vtysh` configuration, BGP ASN must be configured.</br>
 To configure BGP using `vtysh`, first enable `bgpd` deamon as described in [Configure FRRouting](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-3/FRRouting/Configure-FRRouting/#) page.

 {{%/notice %}}

-### BGP Peetings Establishment
+### BGP Peerings Establishment

 {{< tabs "112dfff30 ">}}
 {{< tab "NCLU Commands ">}}